Computer Science BS (Metro)

 - CSCI3783 Information Security

 The B.S.
-Computer Science graduates with a concentration in cybersecurity & information assurance will additionally have an ability to:
+Computer Science graduates with a concentration in cybersecurity and information assurance will additionally have an ability to:

-- Analyze and evaluate systems with respect to maintaining operations in the presence of risks and threats.
+- Apply security principles and practices to maintain operations in the presence of risks and threats.
 [CY]

 Big Data Analytics